madzumo/DevOps-Pipeline/README.md

 ## What Does It Do?

-The flow starts with this repo using code in the `src` folder.
+The flow starts with in this repo using an app in the `src` folder.
 Once a change is committed to the `main` branch it triggers Jenkins to retrieve a copy of the repo, build each service in Docker containers, upload the images to a docker registry and triggers Terraform.
 Terraform builds the infrastructure for the application which includes a custom VPC, EKS cluster
 S3 bucket, several EC2 instances & all security components.
 Once Terraform is complete, Ansible reads the